-In each of the five years ended December 31, 2018, greater than 85% of our total revenue, excluding the impact of purchase accounting, was generated by customers who were also customers in the prior year.
+In each of the five years ended December 31, 2019, greater than 85% of our total revenue, excluding the impact of purchase accounting, was generated by customers who were also customers in the prior year.
 To track our growth and the stability of our customer base, we monitor, among other things, revenue, retention rates and ARPU generated by our annual customer cohorts over time, as well as corresponding marketing and advertising spend.
 We define an annual customer cohort to include each customer who first became a customer during a calendar year.
 For example, in 2014, we acquired 2.9 million customers, who we collectively refer to as our 2014 cohort, and spent \$165 million in marketing and advertising expenses.
-By the end of 2018, the 2014 cohort had generated an aggregate of \$1,070 million of total bookings, and we expect this cohort will continue to generate bookings and revenue in the future.
-For the four years ended December 31, 2018, the average bookings retention rate of the 2014 cohort was approximately 90%.
-Over this period, ARPU, excluding the impact of purchase accounting, for the 2014 cohort grew from \$79 in 2015 to \$143 in 2018, representing a CAGR of 22%.
+By the end of 2019, the 2014 cohort had generated an aggregate of \$1,266 million of total bookings and we expect this cohort will continue to generate bookings and revenue in the future.
+For the five years ended December 31, 2019, the average annual bookings retention rate of the 2014 cohort was approximately 93%.
+To calculate a cohort's bookings retention rate, we compare the number of active customers within a specific cohort as of the end of the current year to the number of customers that were in the cohort in the year of acquisition.
+Over this period, ARPU, excluding the impact of purchase accounting, for the 2014 cohort grew from \$79 in 2015 to \$163 in 2019, representing a CAGR of 20%.
 We selected the 2014 cohort for this analysis because we believe it is representative of the spending patterns and revenue impact of our other cohorts.
 We believe our cohort analysis is important to illustrate the long-term value of our customers.